CanvasCao/three-kingdoms-card-game/README.md

 ## Features

-- Multiple users can join a chat room by each entering a unique username on website load.
+- Multiple players can join a chat room by each entering a unique playername on website load.
-- Users can type chat messages to the chat room.
+- Players can type chat messages to the chat room.
-- A notification is sent to all users when a user joins or leaves the chatroom.
+- A notification is sent to all players when a player joins or leaves the chatroom.